What is Important to Pharma Jobseekers in 2022?

-Summary2020 saw a huge shift in the way we work, and this has undoubtedly changed the things that are most important to jobseekers when looking for their next pharma role.
-Although things like a competitive salary and good holiday allowances will always be important to jobseekers, other things such as a good work-life balance and job security are becoming increasingly important in 2021.
-In this article, we look at the things that pharma jobseekers look for the most in new employers.
+Summary2020 and 2021 saw a huge shift in the way we work, and this has undoubtedly changed the things that are most important to jobseekers when looking for their next pharma job.
+Although things like competitive salaries and good holiday allowances will always be important to jobseekers, other things such as a good work-life balance and job security are becoming increasingly important in 2022.

 - Author Name: Lucy Walters

 - Author Email: Lucy.Walters@pharmiweb.com